gitcoder-23/RTK_Movie_ListView_App_js/README.md

 # Getting Started with Redux_Toolkit_Movie_App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [APP LINK](https://rtk-movie-listview.netlify.app/).

 ## Available Scripts

+SCSS used